thecodecousins/thecodecousins/content/posts/dns-command/index.md

 networksetup -setdnsservers Wi-Fi 1.1.1.1 1.0.0.1 2606:4700:4700::1111 2606:4700:4700::1001
 ```

 But this is quite lengthy to type as well, even though I would prefer this over Network Preferences UI any day.
-So I went an another level of laziness by wrapping it inside a bash function
+So I went another level of laziness by wrapping it inside a bash function

 ```bash
 function dns1111() {